Multiple Testing and Variable Selection along the path of the Least Angle Regression: Exact Controls using Least Angle Regression: Main Results

-From the result of Section~\ref{subsec:main}, one can present a method to select a model and propose an exact test on false negatives in the {\it general design case} when the variance is {\it unknown}.
-We introduce a new {\it exact} testing procedure that can be deployed when {\eqref{e:stopping_rule}} holds, namely an ‘‘{\it admissible}\,'' selection procedure is used to build~$\hat S$.
-We start by a preliminary result.
+From the results of Section~\ref{subsec:main}, one can present a method to select a model and propose an exact test of false negatives in the case of a general design, when the variance is unknown.
+We introduce a new exact testing procedure that can be deployed when {\eqref{e:stopping_rule}} holds, namely an `admissible' selection procedure is used to build~$\hat S$.
+We start by a preliminary result whose proof is in Appendix~\ref{proof:frozen}.